- UK’s bestselling van becomes petrol-electric plug-in hybrid

 The only PHEV commercial vehicle currently available is the van version of the Mitsubishi Outlander SUV (below), which offers a much smaller load area than a proper mid-size van like the Transit Custom.

-However, Chinese firm Geely also has plans to launch a plug-in hybrid van based on the same technology as the latest London Taxi under the London Electric Vehicle Company (LEVC) brand.
-Click here to read the latest details - and see spy shots - of this British-built rival to the Transit Custom PHEV.
+Chinese firm Geely also had plans to launch a plug-in hybrid van based on the same technology as the latest London Taxi, under the London Electric Vehicle Company (LEVC) brand.
+However, it has recently decided to abandon this project in favour of creating fully electric vans.

 At the 2018 IAA show, Ford also announced its own in-house rival - the Transit Custom mHEV.
-This is a mild hybrid system, so doesn't have any electric-only, zero emission range, but doesn combine diesel and electric power to save fuel.
-Read more about it in our story about the 2019 Transit Custom engine range.
+This is a mild hybrid system, so doesn't have any electric-only, zero emission range, but does combine diesel and electric power to save fuel.

 Ford first broke the news about the Transit Custom PHEV ahead of the 2017 Consumer Electronics Show (CES), which took place in Las Vegas in early January 2017.